Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 separately.

-The USDA handbook for analytical procedures describes various methods for assessing, by definition, various types of bulk density.
+The USDA handbook for analytical procedures describes various methods for assessing various types of bulk density.
 USDA soil data report values for bulk density of the fine earth as well as of the whole earth (including gravel), with the weight assessed oven-dry as well as at field capacity e.g. including water.
 The latter method